CoryDHall/ghost/README.md

 This AI keeps a record of it's outputs that have resulted in valid word fragments, and the number of times that playing a letter resulted in a loss.
 It then takes those values and calculates a response that is optimized for speed and winning.
 * This algorithm will develop a disposition to a certain response
 * Due to this, over time, this game outperforms the preceding AI's in both speed and accuracy
-* the downside is the AI develops predictable behavior that is harder for a brute force AI (in this case, `AiPlayer` to defeat, but easier for a human player to defeat.
+* the downside is the AI develops predictable behavior that is harder for a brute force AI (in this case, `AiPlayer`) to defeat, but easier for a human player to defeat.

 [Read More][bayesian]
 [bayesian]: https://en.m.wikipedia.org/wiki/Bayesian_inference

 ***
 ##  Todo
+- [ ]  Modify or extend the `BayesianAiPlayer` to prioritize win cases over valid cases
 - [ ]  Extend existing AI classes to make smarter AIs
 - [ ]  Refactor the Player Interface into an agnostic agent
 - [ ]  Split this project into smaller focused projects